nwb4edu/nwb4edu.github.io/README.md

 ## Contributing

 We welcome contributions from the community!
-Whether you want to:
-- Report a bug or issue
-- Suggest improvements to existing lessons
-- Contribute new lesson content
-- Fix typos or improve documentation

-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Regardless of whether you want to report a bug, typo, or issue, suggest improvements to existing lessons, contribute new lesson content, or improve documentation, please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-### Reporting Issues

-Found a problem?
-Please [open an issue](https://github.com/nwb4edu/nwb4edu.github.io/issues) on GitHub.

 ### Getting Help